+Neuliep, J. W., & McCroskey, J. C. [1997].
+The Development of Intercultural and Interethnic Communication Apprehension Scales.
+Communication Research Reports, 14, 145-156.
 The PRICA instrument is composed of 14 statements concerning your feelings about communication with people from other cultures.
-Please indicate in the space provided the degree to which each statement applies to you by marking whether you (1) strongly agree, (2) agree, (3) are undecided, (4) disagree, or (5) strongly disagree with each statement.
+Please indicate in the space provided the degree to which each statement applies to you by marking whether you (1) strongly agree, agree, (3) are undecided, (4) disagree, or (5) strongly disagree with each statement.
 There are no right or wrong answers, and many of the statements are designed to be similar to other statements.
 Do not be concerned about this.
 Work quickly and record your first impressions.
 Responding to these statements as honestly as possible is very important; otherwise, your score will not be valid.

 To the degree that you answered the items honestly, your score is a fairly reliable and valid assessment of your motivation to approach or avoid intercultural communication.
 Spitzberg argues that as your motivation increases, so does your confidence.
 As confidence increases, intercultural communication competence also is likely to increase.
-People who are nervous and tense about interacting with people from different cultures are less likely to approach intercultural communication situations and probably are not confident about encountering new people from different cultures.33
+People who are nervous and tense about interacting with people from different cultures are less likely to approach intercultural communication situations and probably are not confident about encountering new people from different cultures.31